Soupy-dev/Eclipse/README.md

 ## Why Eclipse

 Eclipse was designed to bridge Luna services (more well known as Sora modules) with Stremio addons in one polished app.
 The goal is simple: search faster, pick the right result with better metadata, watch with stronger controls, keep progress synced, and continue across anime, movies, shows, manga, and novels.
-Now powered by Aidoku and Nuvio Plugins as well.
+Now powered by Aidoku as well.
 Star the repo, join the Discord, or support on Patreon or Ko-fi if you like my work!

 ## Screenshots